shipwright-io/website/content/en/docs/api/buildstrategies.md

 ### Cache Exporters

 By default, the `buildkit` ClusterBuildStrategy will use caching to optimize the build times.
-When pushing an image to a registry, it will use the `inline` export cache, which pushes the image and cache together.
+When pushing an image to a registry, it will use the inline export cache, which appends cache information to the image that is built.
 Please refer to [export-cache docs](https://github.com/moby/buildkit#export-cache) for more information.
+Caching can be disabled by setting the `cache` parameter to `"disabled"`.
+See [Defining ParamValues](build.md#defining-paramvalues) for more information.

+### Build-args and secrets

+The sample build strategy contains array parameters to set values for [`ARG`s in your Dockerfile](https://docs.docker.com/engine/reference/builder/#arg), and for [mounts with type=secret](https://docs.docker.com/develop/develop-images/build_enhancements/#new-docker-build-secret-information).
+The parameter names are `build-args` and `secrets`.
+[Defining ParamValues](build.md#defining-paramvalues) contains example usage.

+### Multi-platform builds

+The sample build strategy contains a `platforms` array parameter that you can set to leverage [BuildKit's support to build multi-platform images](https://github.com/moby/buildkit/blob/master/docs/multi-platform.md).
+If you do not set this value, the image is built for the platform that is supported by the `FROM` image.
+If that image supports multiple platforms, then the image will be built for the platform of your Kubernetes node.

 ### Known Limitations

 The `buildkit` ClusterBuildStrategy currently locks the following parameters:

-- A `Dockerfile` name needs to be `Dockerfile`, this is currently not configurable.
-- Exporter caches are enabled by default, this is currently not configurable.
 - To allow running rootless, it requires both [AppArmor](https://kubernetes.io/docs/tutorials/clusters/apparmor/) as well as [SecComp](https://kubernetes.io/docs/tutorials/clusters/seccomp/) to be disabled using the `unconfined` profile.

 ### Usage in Clusters with Pod Security Standards